Friday, December 5, 2025

 Of Thinking and Revelations

 Two days ago, walking home after a fine breakfast with some friends, I was approached by a homeless-looking guy – familiar experience for me.
 Just as I was rehearsing my friendly but possibly firm response to a request for handout of some kind, he reaches out and hands me a nice saran wrapped Quesadea.
 Hardly any explanation, just a look of mutuality in his face.
 He is sharing!
-I say thank you, aware my wife not at home right now, so lunch plans in place!
+I say thank you!
 As I continue the walk home I think a little more about this.
-Do I look homeless?
+Wow, good deal, my wife not home right now and lunch plans in place!
+Then a little more thinking; do I look homeless?
 Was he testing me?
 Had he seen me before, perhaps a recipient a couple years ago when I was handing out gift cards from Calgary Interfaith?
 Was God testing me?
 [I believe in angels you know].

 Yesterday we had a sermon in church about a vineyard owner who hired workers throughout the day, morning, afternoon and evening, and at quitting time, end of the day he paid them all the same amount.
-Why should the early risers be paid same as the afternoon slackers?
-Good question, poised in Matthew 20 and preached by one of our members who happens to be a financial planner, one who meets daily with clients to plan and be good stewards of their present earnings.
+Why should early risers be paid the same as afternoon slackers?
+Good question poised in Matthew 20 and preached by one of our members who happens to be a financial planner, one who meets daily with clients to be good stewards and perhaps maximize present earnings.
 Our preacher of the morning identified this as a perfect illustration of what is expected of us at end of our days.
 It is not just an hours of service calculation.
 Longtime faithfulness or last minute faith commitment are equally important to our God who deals in grace.
 It was a sermon helping us not only with values and inner demeanor, including our attitude to one another, whatever the income bracket or financial situation.
 This coming from one in our midst added a special clarity easily understood by all.
 Lessons are everywhere.
 Sometimes beggars are gift givers, and experts will speak simple basic truths.

 These last several months my faith community, the Mennonites, have been celebrating our history, “Anabaptism at 500.”
 As the celebrations got going, I suddenly, surprisingly have become more intrigued by the larger church history picture.
 Especially as there are some considerable variations in that sixteenth century narrative, it is obvious that our chapter (these 500 years), is not a full descript of what the Kingdom should be like!
 Ours is but part of the larger story, no matter how much we try to detail those exciting beginnings.
 Yes, it’s been an interesting 500 years, but as most celebrations go, the focus has been on us, even though our version is only one quarter of the 2000 years of denominationalism immediately following the resurrection of Jesus Christ (3000 years for the Mormons who were already in America at the time of Jesus).